top of page

 Round 3 engagement summaries and reports are available for download here.
 They have been reviewed and approved by the participants to make sure we got them right.

-The feedback received in this round and others has driven an application to the City of Toronto to amend the Official Plan for these lands.
-The submission marks the end of the three-round pre-application public engagement process and the continuation of a decades-long multi-phase collaboration with communities, broader stakeholders, and the City of Toronto to plan, design, and build connected, complete communities that help make Toronto more resilient, affordable, and prosperous.
+The feedback received in this round and others shaped an application to the City of Toronto to amend the Official Plan for these lands.
+The submission marked the end of the three-round pre-application public engagement process and the continuation of a decades-long multi-phase collaboration with communities, broader stakeholders, and the City of Toronto to plan, design, and build connected, complete communities that help make Toronto more resilient, affordable, and prosperous.

 CSF Feedback Summary